vicnate5/portal-build-tool/README.md

 1. Clone portal-build-tool from https://github.com/vicnate5/portal-build-tool
 2. Edit the different property files in the */properties* folder.

-  These property files are the baseline for the properties that will be added to your repo by the script.
-Allows you to have a central and safe location for your source properties.
+  **Important** These property files are the baseline for the properties that will be added to your repo by the script. *They will overwrite your properties in your source directory*, **but**, This allows you to have a central and safe location for your source properties.
 Stop fearing the `git clean -fdx`!

 3. Open build.sh
 4. Edit Environment Variables (mysql login, mysql databases, and portal directories)